 La Marina and Santa Pola are a small village and large town located along the sunny Costa Calida coastline in Spain’s glorious south-east.
-The village of La Marina is a small and quaint, overlooking the glimmering Mediterranean sea.
+The village of La Marina is small and quaint, overlooking the glimmering Mediterranean sea.
 Santa Pola is a larger town to the north of La Marina.
 The combined population of this area is just over 30,000.

 This area is rich in sandy, golden beaches – especially between La Marina and Santa Pola.
 The area is also a great place for property seekers.
-It is also the perfect position connecting many of the major towns and cities within the similar area.
+It is also the perfect position connecting many of the major towns and cities within the area.
 There are great connections to Torrevieja, Alicante and Elche (all are major cities within the province of Alicante).

 Santa Pola is a large-size town along the Costa Calida coastline, with its own zoo, aquarium and lush, green parks.
 The town itself is known for being a coastal fishing town with a vibrant history.
 Some of the most popular trades in the area include agriculture, fishing and craft-making.
 The salt works and harbour are the two major employers in the town.